Chemainus: Economic development post-Fordism

 In the 1980s, British Columbia's forest industry experienced a period of deep recession, largely caused by a substantial decrease in demand and price of B.C. forest products.
 This decrease came as a consequence of increases in global competition within forest product markets, the reduction in B.C. forest stocks, the placing of tariffs on B.C. forest imports to the United States, issues regarding aboriginal land claims and the increased public support for environmental groups.

 Scholars view this recession more importantly as a representation of a larger structural shift from a Fordist economic production system underpinning many North American industries, toward one of Post-Fordism.
 Fordism is a system of production methods based on principles of specialized mass production technologies, aimed at capturing economies of scale.
 However, due to rising global competition, energy crises, stagflation and recession, Fordism began to unravel.
 Consequently, a new system of economic production, characterized by greater flexibility and the exploitation of economies of scope, known as Post-Fordism, began to emerge.

 This transition placed a heavy burden on coastal single-industry forest communities like Chemainus due to rising unemployment.
 At Chemainus, Post-Fordist restructuring of B.C.'s Forest industry resulted in a large overhaul of the local sawmill owned by the Macmillan Bloedel company (a CPR subsidiary).
 Automated, state-of-the-art machinery was installed which allowed for greater flexibility in producing a larger range of products and greater ease in meeting varied market demands.
 This restructuring however led to a reduction in the amount workers necessary for its operation: a decrease from about 600 workers to 145 workers.

 However, the declining forest industry in Chemainus has led to a drive to diversify the local economy.
 Chemainus has been successful in growing its tourist industry through the entrepreneurial activities of local citizens.
 Key projects include the revitalization of Chemainus' main street, through painting a series of large outdoor murals, as well as the construction of a shopping mall about a kilometer away.
+Horse-drawn mural tours have been around since the early 1980s providing guided tours.

 Chemainus' geographical location, between Vancouver Island's largest cities, Victoria and Nanaimo, as well as its proximity to ferry terminals and the coast island highway has also contributed to the successful growth of tourism in the community.

 While tourism activities represent a new feature of Chemainus' economy, the forest industry is still the largest industry in the community.
 Chemainus' restructured sawmill is profitable, and newer developments such as Chemainus' industrial park have been completed, attracting a number of re-manufacturing firms including Plenks Wood Centre and Paulcan.

 Despite Chemainus being heralded as a rare case of successful economic redevelopment within small resource communities, there are still some uncertainties facing its continued development into the future.
 Some note that the initial redevelopment projects in Chemainus such as the painting of large murals and other revitalization projects depended on funding from the government.
 This funding has largely disappeared and some have observed a reduction of opportunities for entrepreneurialism.